Every SEO professional and website owner knows that technical SEO is one of the main pillars for increasing organic visibility.

 When you find any potential page under the 404 HTTP response code, it’s time to resolve this.

-If the page is not found and the Googlebot crawls, you should check whether the URL has any referring pages.
+If the page is not found yet the Googlebot crawls, you should check whether the URL has any referring pages.

 If the 404 page has internal links directing to this page, remove them.
 This can save the crawl budget.